GuillermoPuebla/mind-set/src/utils/compute_distance/README.md

 ## Output
-Both `compute_distance_across_folders` and `compute_distance_base_vs_folder` will return a pandas dataframe, and a list of all layers which activation has been used for computing the distance metric.
+Both `across_folders` and `base_vs_folder` will return a pandas dataframe, and a list of all layers which activation has been used for computing the distance metric.
 These scripts will save the dataframe as a pickle object in the `--result_folder`.
 They'll also write images in a `debug_img` folder (within the `--result_folder`)  showing samples of the pairs used for computing distance metric.
 Really useful to check that it all makes sense, expecially with respect to the affine transformations.

 ## Sample Analysis
 There is a sample analysis script for the comparison across folder: `analysis_across_folder.py`.
 It does some simple analysis that should mostly work as an example to show you how to get some data out of the pandas dataframe.
 The same analysis file is present in a `.ipynb` format in case you prefer that
-The example file `src/utils/compute_distance/distance_across_folders.sh` show how to pipe with the script computing the distance metri.
+The example file `src/utils/compute_distance/across_folders.sh` show how to pipe with the script computing the distance metri.
 You are free to setup the analysis as you please.
 As usual, keep all contained within the same folder in `src`, and stick to the same folder structure for `src`, `data`, and   `results`.